openstack-infra/system-config/doc/source/logstash.rst

 ElasticSearch is basically a REST API layer for Lucene.
 It provides the storage and search engine for Logstash.
 It scales horizontally and loves it when you give it more memory.
-Currently we run a single node cluster on a large VM to give ElasticSearch both memory and disk space.
+Currently we run a multi-node cluster on large VMs to give ElasticSearch both memory and disk space.
-Per index (Logstash creates one index per day) we have one replica (on the same node, this does not provide HA, it speeds up searches) and five shards (each shard is basically its own index, having multiple shards increases indexing throughput).
+Per index (Logstash creates one index per day) we have N+1 replica redundancy to distribute disk utilization and provide high availability.

-As this setup grows and handles more logs we may need to add more ElasticSearch nodes and run a proper cluster.
-Haven't reached that point yet, but will probably be necessary as disk and memory footprints increase.
+Each replica is broken into multiple shards providing inceased indexing and search throughput as each shard is essentially a valid mini index.

 Kibana
 ------